 I figured I would be totally within my rights to leave his not-so-little bag of toxicity on the train and cycle off in relative innocence.
 Clearly, he had abandoned his own gear and did not give a rats-behind about its whereabouts/demise.
 So why was I determined to bring it with me?

-I thought about doing the world a favor and just chucking his foul smalling bag (ignoring the environmental impact it would have on Belgium as a country) into the fist ditch I encountered, but I realized we would not be anywhere where he could buy clothes for at least another three days, meaning he would have to wear his current gear 24 hours a day (I shuddered the possibility that he would sleep in the nude).
-Since he only showered when he was told (by me) the level of stench that would likely accrue in his current and would be only attire was unfathomable.
+I thought about doing the world a favor and just chucking his foul smalling bag (ignoring the environmental impact it would have on Belgium as a country) into the first ditch I encountered, but I realized we would not be anywhere where he could buy clothes for at least another three days, meaning he would have to wear his current gear 24 hours a day (I shuddered the possibility that he would sleep in the nude).
+Since he only showered when he was told (by me) the level of stench that would likely accrue in his current (and would be only) attire was unfathomable.

-So I decided to keep it with me all the way to Poix, but the thought of all that foulness resting within a few centimeters of my person could not dampen my curious mood.
+So I decided to keep it with me all the way to Poix-St.-Hubert, but the thought of all that foulness resting within a few centimeters of my person could not dampen my curious mood.
 As soon as I hopped on my bike and took a few pedal strokes, though, it hit me: it had been the better part of a week since I had been alone on my bike without the need to find a lost soul, race to the next segment, or worried that I would come across an individual whom I would smell long before I saw him.

 Glancing at my watch, I realized I had at least three hours before I needed to be at the hotel and only about 25k to ride.
 Normally, I would have descended the platform and started off straight away to the hotel, trying to finish those last 15 miles (± 25k) in well under 45 minutes (even with a couple of wrong turns thrown in).